 Before you add a Dead Sea mud mask to your cart, there are some factors you should consider, in particular how sensitive your skin is and your overall skin type.
 You may also want a Dead Sea mud mask that’s paraben- and sulfate-free.
 Also, you’ll want to take into account any other skin conditions you might have, like acne or psoriasis.

 Our buying guide has everything you need to know when shopping for Dead Sea mud masks, including how much you should pay.
-For our picks for the best Dead Sea mud masks you can buy, see the matrix above.
+We've also included our picks for the best Dead Sea mud masks you can buy.

 The Dead Sea is a saltwater lake located between Israel and Jordan.
 It sits at the lowest elevation of any body of water on earth.
 Due to its high salt content, people can naturally float on the water.
 Because the Dead Sea doesn’t feed into any other water reservoir, the salt water just evaporates.
 Over millennia, salt has become embedded in the clay at the bottom of the sea.
 As a result, the Dead Sea has an extraordinarily large concentration of salt and minerals, all beneficial to skin, hair, and body health.
 In fact, legend has it that the Queen of Sheba and Cleopatra both used mud from the Dead Sea to enhance their beauty.